 TIP: Be sure to add glue to the inside edge of the top and bottom to help fold the fabric over the edges and adhere to the inside and bottom of the can.

 Place the fabric evenly on the glue.
-For the top and bottom, be sure to add enough glue so it will sit and lay flat inside and bottom of the soup can.
+For the top and bottom, add enough glue so it will sit and lay flat inside and bottom of the soup can.
 Cut slits into the fabric to help it lay flat on the edge of the metal and will help the can stand level.
 Let sit for 1 hour on a raised surface.

 The next day, cut the ribbon fabric with cotton balls to 9 ½ inches long.
 Using the hot glue gun, add it to the top edge of the can over the folded blue fabric.